erwinx1994/DigitalWallet/readme.md

 ![](/images/add_postgres_db_to_path_4.png)

 Click **Ok** to save and close the remaining windows.

+PostgreSQL should automatically be started up after installation.
+It it isn't already started up, you can use the following command to do so.

+    pg_ctl start -D "database_cluster_directory"
+    pg_ctl start -D "C:\Program Files\PostgreSQL\17\data"

+Connect to the PostgreSQL database using the following command.
+There is already a default database automatically created during installation called **postgres**.

+    psql -U username -d database_name
+    psql -U postgres -d postgres

+Create the following tables.

 ## Set up of Redis as a message queueing service